Skip to Content

 Both E.J. and Erika Hubbs understand Florida's drug and controlled substance laws.
 They put their extensive knowledge to use by aggressively defending clients who are accused of these types of crimes.

-How Possession with Intent to Sell Charges Are Prosecuted
+How Possession With Intent to Sell Charges Are Prosecuted

 Under Title XLVI, Chapter 893.13(2)(a) of the Florida Statutes, "a person may not sell, manufacture, or deliver or possess with intent to sell, manufacture, or deliver a controlled substance."